Reconstructive Pelvic Medicine

 Our surgeons are experienced in performing the procedures children may need to correct or manage pelvic problems.
 Before we recommend surgery, we explore other treatment options that might help your child.
 When surgery is the best choice, team members work with each other and with you to plan the care your child will need before, during and after their procedure.

-Most children who get constipated because of problems with pelvic organs can be helped with medicines that soften their poop (stools) and start moving their bowels.
-These are called laxatives.
-When this isn’t enough, we teach children and families how to use medicines, enemas and diet to keep their bowels healthy.
+Our 1-week program relies on methods shown to achieve results.
+We carefully adapt these methods to find the right balance for your child.
+For children with ongoing constipation, we teach children and families how to use medicines, enemas and diet to keep their bowels healthy.
 We also work with children who cannot keep their bowels from emptying.
-During a 1-week program, our team meets with you and your child.
 Together we make a plan you can follow at home.
-Our goal is for your child to empty their bowels daily with no accidents.
+Our goal is to prevent soiling accidents so your child can be more active, social and independent.
 Read more.

 If your child needs surgery for a problem with their bowel, the surgeon may make a stoma.
 This is a small opening in the wall of your child’s belly to let the bowel pass from inside to outside.
 The stoma lets poop come out into a bag.
 Our expert nurse will teach you how to take care of your child’s stoma at home.
 Surgery to make the opening is called an ostomy.
 Learn about different types of ostomies (PDF).